cormacanderson/Goidelex/doc/Conventions.md

 The following categories were recognised:
 - `noun`: The default or elsewhere category of noun, not falling into any of the other noun categories categories.
 - `verbal_noun`: Non-finite nominal associated to a verb.
 - `compound_noun` (2 instances): Conventionalised nominal expression containing two nouns.
-These have equal stress on both elements and are separated by a hyphen in the normalised orthography, with lenition of the second element.
+The second is assumed not to be unstressed and the two elements are separated by a hyphen in the normalised orthography, with lenition of the second element.
 - `prefixed_noun` (29 instances, with 14 adjectival prefixes): Conventionalised nominal expressions consisting of  adjectival prefix and noun.
 These expressions have equal stress on both elements and are separated by a hyphen in the normalised orthography, with lenition of the second element.
 - `numeral_noun`(9 instances): A somewhat heterogenous class comprising several different subtypes that I have not distinguished.
 These include:
     -  Genuine numerals such as _cethorcho_ 'forty', _cét_ 'hundred', and _míle_ 'thousand'.
 These can be used substantively and inflect like nouns, unlike the lower numerals which behave like adjectival prefixes.